Arch-Angel-Agency-LLC/starcom-app/starcom-mk2/ONBOARDING.md

 1. Check for existing artifacts before creating new ones.
 2. When adding features, create/update artifacts in `artifacts/` and/or `docs/`.
 3. Link code, tests, and docs to relevant artifacts.
-4. When adding or updating tests, colocate them with the relevant module and update the test suite artifacts as needed.
+4. **When running tests, ALWAYS use the safe test runner protocol.**
 5. Use structured TODOs: `TODO: [QUESTION] — [FILE/ARTIFACT]`
 6. Leave `AI-NOTE:` comments for future agents.